Why USB VNAs?February 14, 2018

 USB VNA is the next generation of advanced RF test & instrumentation.
 Performance, form factor, security and lower cost of ownership make these analyzers ideal for many RF and microwave applications.

 The biggest advantage of a USB VNA is that it doesn’t lock the user into a built-in computer that is already outdated.
 Normally the development cycle for a new analyzer is around 24 months, so by the time a new model goes into production, the PC is already two years old.
-If a customer buys this analyzer three years into its life.
-They are buying a year old computer, which, by today’s IT industry standards, is quite outdated.
+If a customer buys this analyzer three years into its life, they are buying a 5-year-old computer, which by today’s IT industry standards, is quite outdated.
 That on-board PC will get even more outdated quickly and is extremely expensive to replace since the replacement can only be done by the analyzer’s manufacturer or their authorized service center.
 Unlike the conventional VNA with USB instruments, the user can easily upgrade the external PC as needed.

 A USB VNA has vastly fewer potential points of failure.
 The most commonly failing part of a conventional VNA is the built-in processing module (on-board computer) and its peripherals – display, control knobs, and buttons.
 This problem is completely eliminated by outsourcing signal processing to an external PC, which can be easily and inexpensively replaced by the users according to their needs.